Finding Your Personal Strength

-Take the analogy of an automobile, and it is true that a properly maintained vehicle that has been driven reasonable speeds can perform well for much longer than a poorly maintained vehicle that was pushed beyond its reasonable limits.
+Take the analogy of an automobile, and it is true that a properly maintained vehicle that has been driven at reasonable speeds can perform well for much longer than a poorly maintained vehicle that was pushed beyond its reasonable limits.
 Cars driven regularly also tend to remain in better condition compared to those left unused for years.

 Physical capabilities are similar: to maintain or improve a skill or function, you must utilize it.
-Exercise programs can improve or maintain current physical capabilities, even leading to a positive self image, decreased blood pressure, better sleep and weight control.
+Exercise programs can improve or maintain current physical capabilities, even leading to a positive self-image, decreased blood pressure, better sleep and weight control.

 Strength Training With Resistance Exercises

 Resistance exercises, when appropriately prescribed and supervised, have favorable effects on muscular strength, cardiovascular endurance, hypertension, hyperlipidemia, and psychosocial well-being.

 Strength Training with resistance exercises has value in the treatment of orthopedic injuries, osteoporosis, lower back pain, obesity, sarcopenia, and diabetes mellitus.
 In addition, strength training has also been shown to improve myocardial efficiency by reducing cardiac demands during daily activities, such as lifting/ carrying heavy objects and carrying groceries.
 Known health benefits also include enhancement of basal metabolism, decreased resting diastolic blood pressure and improved serum lipid profile.

 Strength Training is the most effective method available for improving muscular strength and endurance through progressive overload, and there is a need to develop resistance exercises for various and specific segments of the population.